 Tampa Car Accident Lawyer Near You

 Injured in a car accident and thinking about hiring a Tampa car accident lawyer?
 If so, you’ve probably noticed that there are tons of accident law firms that want your case.

 - We have a reputation for excellence.
 That excellence has been recognized by U.S. News and World Report with a “Best Law Firm” rating, an A+ Rating with the BBB, and an “AV” Rating with Martindale-Hubbell, which is the highest possible rating.

 - We’ve been around for over 30 years and have helped over 20k clients.
 When you hire Abrahamson & Uiterwyk to handle your Tampa accident injury claim you can be confident that we’re not some fly-by-night operation.
-We’re deeply committed to the Tampa community.
+As car accident lawyers, we’re deeply committed to the Tampa community.

 - You don’t pay us unless we win.
 It costs you nothing to hire our Tampa car accident lawyers.
 We only take a fee if we successfully recover money for you.
-We also offer free consultations.
+Our car accident lawyers also offer free consultations.
 If you think you might have a claim, we are ready to tell you for sure.

 - We’re frequently referred cases by other attorneys and by former clients.
 We consider it a great compliment that our colleagues in the legal profession, and our former clients, think highly enough of our Firm to refer us to their friends and family.